 - Use extreme caution when cutting small size brush and saplings because the small material may catch the saw chain and be whipped toward you or pull you off balance. - When cutting a limb that is under tension, be alert for spring back so that you will not be struck when the tension in the wood fibers is released. - Do not force the chain saw.
 The job can be performed better and safer at the rate for which it was intended. - Always use the right product for your application.
 The chain saw should be used for cutting wood only.
-Never use the chain saw to cut plastic, masonry or non-wood building materials. - Do not use the chain saw for purposes not intended. - Store chain saw when not in use.
+Never use the chain saw to cut plastic, masonry or non-wood building materials. - Store chain saw when not in use.
 Chain saw should be stored in a dry and high or locked area out of the reach of children. - Save these instructions.
 Refer to them frequently and use them to instruct others who may use this tool.
 If you loan someone this tool, loan them these instructions also.